abirvalarg/lua-ini/README.md

 ini.save(a)     -- same
 a:save("b.ini") -- Save object to file 'b.ini' and change field '__path'

-a = b = nil -- No special destructor needed
+a, b = nil, nil -- No special destructor needed
 ```

 Sections are stored directly in table with keys equals to section's name, so you can't use section \[__path\].